High-price warning: Most and least expensive gas in Springfield as of Sunday - NewsBreak

 $--

-The title of cheapest gas, meanwhile, goes to Irving at 11 Tapley .
-As of 05:28 PM, Tuesday, they had regular listed at $2.79 per gallon.
+The title of cheapest gas, meanwhile, goes to Circle K at 1201 Toronto Rd.
+As of 04:43 PM, Tuesday, they had regular listed at $2.97 per gallon.

 Comments / 0